xssnick/ton-deep-doc/ADNL-TCP-Liteserver.md

 pk.aes key:int256 = PrivateKey     -- ID 3751e8a5
 ```

-As an example, for keys like ED25519 that are used for handshake, the key ID will be the SHA256 hash from
+As an example, for keys of type ED25519 that are used for handshake, the key ID will be the SHA256 hash from
 **[0xC6, 0xB4, 0x13, 0x48]** and **public key**, (36 byte array, prefix + key)

 [Code example](https://github.com/xssnick/tonutils-go/blob/2b5e5a0e6ceaf3f28309b0833cb45de81c580acc/liteclient/crypto.go#L16)